What will you be learning in Course Twee?

 2. Through mortise and tenon

 After having gained some experience with the blind mortise and tenon, we will do a slightly more challenging version of the mortise and tenon: the through mortise and tenon.
-Joinery requires different tools than we had used in Course Eén; you will learn to use the chisel and the dovetail saw in this course.
+Joinery requires different techniques than we had used in Course Eén, so apart from the joint itself, you will also acquire new techniques with hand tools.

 3. Box joint

 The third joint you will learn is again a little more challenging than the previous one.
 This time it’s not a mortise and tenon though, but a box joint.
-The box joint is cut in a slightly different way; you will learn a new technique with the chisel.
+The box joint is cut in a different way too; you will learn a new technique with the chisel.

 4. Dovetail joint

-The final joint you will learn is the much esteemed dovetail joint.
+The final joint you will learn is the much appreciated dovetail joint.
 The dovetail joint is the most difficult among the basic joints and is considered a symbol of traditional craftsmanship.

-By now, you should have figured that creating joinery is a far more sophisticated endeavor than anything we did in Course Eén.
-As such, Course Twee presses you to learn to work overall in a more accurate and refined way.
+By now, you should have figured that creating these joints is a more sophisticated endeavor than what we did in Course Eén.
+As such, Course Twee presses you to learn to work overall in a more accurate and refined way and bring your skills to a higher level.

 Do you have any questions?
 Get in touch!